 - In deep asleep, when you are not aware of anything.

 Such activities, and similar ones, take away the mind from its usual thoughts, worries and constant thinking, replacing them with inner peace.
 Usually, this state lasts for only a while, but we enjoy it while it lasts.

 The question is, how to bring more peace of mind into our life, and more importantly, how to experience it in times of difficulties and ordeals.

 You might also ask, whether it is possible to turn it into a habit, and enjoy it always and under all circumstances.
 Actually, there are a few things you can do to enjoy more peace in your life, and in time, you might gain the ability to experience it quite often.

 Tips and Advice for Peace of Mind

 - Minimize the time you spend on reading newspapers or watching the news on TV.
 Since most of the news are negative news, and you cannot do anything about them, why should you think about them and feel stressed and anxious?

 - Stay away from negative conversations and from negative people.
 You don't want their thoughts and words to sink into your subconscious mind and affect your moods and state of mind.

 - Don't hold grudges.
 Learn to forget and forgive.
 Nurturing ill feelings and grievances hurts you and causes lack of sleep.

-- Don't be jealous of others.
-Jealousy means that you have low self-esteem, and therefore, consider yourself inferior to others.
+- Don't be jealous of other people.
+Jealousy means that you have low self-esteem, and therefore, consider yourself inferior to other people.
 Jealousy and low self esteem, often, lead to lack of peace of mind.

 - Accept what cannot be changed.
 This saves a lot of time, energy and worries.
 Every day, we face numerous inconveniences, irritations and situations that are beyond our control.
 If we can change them, that's fine, but this is not always possible.
 We must learn to put up with such things and accept them cheerfully.